resir014/resir014.github.io/about.md

 title: about
 ---

 Hi, call me Resi!
-I'm a 22-year-old Indonesian college student currently living in Jakarta.
+I'm a web developer.

-I'm an aspiring web developer.
 I started getting into web development when I self-learned HTML and CSS back in high school.
-I've done quite a few little design projects for my friends' websites, and I have designed several Tumblr themes for my side blogs, some of which I still actively maintain.
+I currently work as a junior web developer for [CekAja.com](https://www.cekaja.com/), a well-known player in the Indonesian fintech industry.

-I also have a number of other interests, including video games, motorsports, photography, and music, and I'm also trying my best to reflect these interests on my website.
-Though most of the stuff here are mostly dedicated to my works, if you want more random stuff from me you should probably check my [Twitter](https://twitter.com/resir014).
+My other interests include, video games, motorsports, photography, and music.
+I keep a catalogue of interests on my [tilde.town page](https://tilde.town/~resir014/).
+Be sure to check them out, we might have some things in common!

 ## Stalk me.

-If you want to get in touch with me, even just to say hi, feel free to do so.
+I *might* do some freelance work over time, so if you want to get in touch with me, even if you just want to say hi, feel free to do so.

 * Twitter: [@resir014](https://twitter.com/resir014)
 * Tumblr: [resir014.tumblr.com](http://resir014.tumblr.com/)